 Applications are due on September 7th at 11:59 PM.
 The finalized schedule will be posted at 10:00 PM on September 8th outside of the WOBC station, which is located on the third floor of Wilder Hall.
 The mandatory all-station meeting will be held at 8:00 PM on September 9th in the West Lecture Hall of the Science Center.
 If you have any questions, e-mail email@example.com.

 Summer is here and what a better time to make some awesome radio!

-Click here to apply now to host a weekly radio show on WOBC this Spring!
+Click here to apply now to host a weekly radio show on WOBC this Summer!
 No experience is necessary and all are welcome to apply.
-The deadline for submissions is 11:59pm on Friday, Feb.
-10th.
-The schedule will be posted at 8am on Sunday, February 12 outside WOBC.
-The mandatory all station meeting will be held at 9pm on Sunday, February 12 in King 106.
-King Hall is located at the corner of Professor Street and West College Street.
+The deadline for submissions is 11:59pm on Friday, June 22nd.
+The schedule will be posted at 5 pm on Saturday, June 23rd outside WOBC (Wilder 319).
+The mandatory all station meeting will be held at 5pm on Sunday, February 24th on the porch of Wilder Hall (135 West Lorain St.).

 For any questions/concerns, you can e-mail us at firstname.lastname@example.org.